Rose Festival at Chartwell and Emmetts Garden

 Roses have long been associated with the Churchill's and their family home, Chartwell in Kent.
-The flower was a part of Winston and Clementine's love story from the very beginning and whilst a rose garden did already exist at Chartwell before the family bought the house, it was under their residence that the roses truly blossomed.
+The flower was a part of Winston and Clementine's love story from the very beginning after all.
+Join us for our first ever Rose Festival, celebrating this beautiful flower across both Chartwell and Emmetts from 25 June - 30 July.

 Roses play a key role in the history of Chartwell as well as blooming beautifully every summer in the gardens today.
 There are two rose gardens, Lady Churchill's Rose Garden - where Clementine Churchill was able to create a space for her own - and the Golden Rose Avenue in the Walled Garden which was a Golden Anniversary gift to Winston and Clementine from their children.